-- Mixed-Use Commercial District Sign Standards.
-The sign standards listed in the table below apply to the following zoning districts:

 - 1) MU-1, Neighborhood Mixed-Use;

 - 2) MU-2, Main Street Mixed-Use;

 - 3) DT; Downtown;

 - 4) Central Business District Overlay; and

 - 5) Gratiot Gateway Overlay

 Signage Type Quantity Placement Maximum Square Footage Maximum Height Notes Awning / Canopy / Marquee 1 per tenant Must be an integral and permanent part of the canopy, awning or marquee 1 SF per 1.5 linear ft. of building length - Not permitted if a wall sign is present.
 Monument (Ground sign) 1 per building, regardless of the number of tenants Must be set back at least 10 ft from ROW 48 SF 6 ft.
 Corner lots with a minimum street frontage of 200 ft. (each) may have a second monument sign.
 Pole (Ground sign) 1 per building, regardless of the number of tenants Must be set back at least 10 ft from ROW 50 SF; Multi-tenant signs with all tenants displayed: 75 SF 20 ft.
 Projecting 1 per tenant and/or public entrance Cannot project more than 4 ft. from the building face at 90° 10 SF per sign; Maximum of 2 faces per sign - Must maintain height clearance.
 Wall 2 per tenant Cannot project more than 12-inches from the building face Total sign area cannot exceed 1.5 SF per 2 linear ft. of building length - For multi-tenant buildings with only one main entrance, only one wall sign and directory sign are permitted.
 For buildings with frontage on two streets or more, each tenant is permitted to have an additional wall sign if they have a second public entrance.
 The secondary wall sign is permitted to have a size of 0.5 SF per 1 linear ft. of building length along the designated frontage.
 Cannot extend above the top or beyond the edges of the attached wall.
-Wall (Directory) 1 per multi-tenant building with a shared main entrance 12 SF - Cannot extend above the top or beyond the edges of the attached wall.
+Wall (Directory) 1 per multi-tenant building with a shared main entrance - 12 SF - Cannot extend above the top or beyond the edges of the attached wall.
 Wall (Public Alleyway) 1 per building/tenant with a public access to a functional public alleyway - - Window 1/3 of the total window area

-\Signs along Kelly Road must be set back at least 10 ft from the curb line.
+Signs along Kelly Road must be set back at least 10 ft from the curb line.